The joy of validating technical research

 Thank goodness for BitBucket pointing to the renamed repository.

-The Chernov paper claims that the algorithm works with no loss or errors.
-If this claim is true, my only recourse is to examine the source code and follow the implementation.
+The Chernov paper claims that the algorithm works, with no loss or errors.
+If this claim is true, my only recourse is to examine the source code instead of the paper.

-I examined their source code and derived the missing step:
+Long story short, I examined their source code and derived the missing step: sector inversion inverse.

 if I == 1 or I == 3 or I == 5